osgi/osgi.enroute.site/_trains/900-forum.md

 summary: A forum for the OSGi IoT Contest 2015
 ---

-The OSGi IoT Forum is the place where you can discuss issues and ask quesions about the OSGi IoT Contest.
+The OSGi IoT Forum is the place where you can discuss issues and ask questions about the [OSGi IoT Contest][contest].

 <div id="disqus_thread">